2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/datasources/list-all.md

+---
+uid: Specs.DataSources.ListAll
+---
-# All DataSource Objects in 2sxc / EAV (dotnet)
+# All DataSource Objects in 2sxc / EAV

-## Purpose / Description
-2sxc provides a large set of [DataSource](DotNet-DataSource) objects which either get data from somewhere (SQL, CSV, ...) or modify data on the `In` and passing it to `Out`.
+2sxc provides a large set of [DataSource](xref:Specs.DataSources.DataSource) objects which either get data from somewhere (SQL, CSV, ...) or modify data on the `In` and passing it to `Out`.
 This page will give you an overview and link you to further sources if you need to know more.

 ## How to use
-Many data-sources are simply used in the [Visual Query](xref:Temp.VisualQuery), and if all you want is visual-query, then this reference will give you an overview regarding what things are possible.
+Many data-sources are simply used in the [Visual Query](xref:ToSic.Eav.DataSources.Queries.VisualQueryAttribute), and if all you want is visual-query, then this reference will give you an overview regarding what things are possible.
 It will usually look like this:

 <img src="/assets/data-sources/app-out-2-in-0.png" width="100%">

-If on the other hand you want to program with these [DataSource](DotNet-DataSource) objects, then it will usually look a bit like this:
+If on the other hand you want to program with these [DataSource](xref:Specs.DataSources.DataSource) objects, then it will usually look a bit like this:

 An example code